 Driving from Atlanta, Birmingham or Chattanooga, you will wind through curvy roads that appear to parallel the Chattahoochee River until you suddenly find yourself in a scene that will make you feel as though you’ve been transported to the Alps of Old World Germany.
 The buildings feature gabled roofs, decorative trim, balconies, and weatherboarding painted in bright colors.

-What began with designing the façade of Bavaria, now has the authenticity of many German people actually living here and cooking in the local kitchens and restaurants in Helen, GA.
+What began with designing the façade of Bavaria, now has the authenticity of many German people actually living here and cooking in the local kitchens and restaurants in Helen.
 Then, the success of those entrepreneurs encouraged others with expanded palates to participate.
 What you now have is the 3rd most visited spot in the state of Georgia, right behind Atlanta and Savannah.

-5 Must-Try Helen, Georgia Restaurants
+5 Must-Try Restaurants in Helen

 64 Munich Street // (706) 878-1026